EricAgyemang/IT432StreamHeartRateData/README.md

 # INTRODUCTION
 # Using [IoT Core to Stream Heart Rate Data](https://codelabs.developers.google.com/codelabs/iotcore-heartrate#0)
-This is an example of how to build a data pipeline that starts with an Internet of Things (IoT) device that captures the heart rate, leverage IoT core to securely publish the data to a message queue where it will then be transported into a data warehouse.
-Here, a Raspberry Pi with a heart rate sensor is used for the IoT device and components of Google cloud platform will form the data pipeline.
+This is an example of how to build a data pipeline that starts with an Internet of Things (IoT) device that captures the heart rate, leverages IoT core to securely publish the data to a message queue where it will then be transported into a data warehouse.
+Here, a Raspberry Pi with a heart rate sensor is used for the IoT device, and components of the Google Cloud platform will form the data pipeline.

-This example is not an officially supported Google product, does not have a **SLA/SLO**, and should not be used in production
+This example is not an officially supported Google product, does not have an **SLA/SLO**, and should not be used in production

 # SECTION 1
 # Supporting Hardware Targets
 The following are currently supported hardware targets:
 * Raspberry Pi 3 Model B with power supply.
-* SD memorry card and case.
+* SD memory card and case.
 * USB card reader.
 * Female-to-male breadboard wires.
 * Polar T34 Heart Rate Transmitter and Polar Heart Rate receiver.
-* A computer monitor or TV with HDMI input, HDMI cable, Keyboard and a mouse.
+* A computer monitor or TV with HDMI input, HDMI cable, Keyboard, and a mouse.
 * A Google Cloud Platform account (New users are eligible for a $300 free trial).
 * Gmail account.